or scroll for handy tips and a little nostalgia.

 Once you’ve spooned the mixture into the tins, add a couple of blueberries to the top of each muffin and sprinkle with sugar.

-Storing your Blueberry Muffins
+How long will your Blueberry Muffins keep?

 These muffins are best eaten within a few days.